evizitei/NFIRS-property-loss-prediction/project_report.md

 and if I were packaging this model into a software solution that was taking on real production subscribers, then I'd want to pursue some of those avenues first.

-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 ### Improvement

 The first and most obvious way to improve this model is to start taking in more data.